 The Board of Directors ("the Board") of Brite-Tech Berhad ("the Group") recognises that it is the Board's responsibility to review the adequacy and integrity of the Group's system of risk management and internal control.
-The Board is committed to maintain and ensure that a sound system of risk management and internal control exists and operates effectively within the Group of Companies and is pleased to provide this statement outlining the nature and scope of the risk management and internal control of the Group during the financial year under review pursuant to Paragraph 15.26(b) of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad.
-The Statement on Risk Management and Internal Control is in compliance with Section 167A of the Companies Act, 1965 and in line with the Malaysian Code of Corporate Governance (MCCG) 2012.
+The Board is committed to maintain and ensure that a sound system of risk management and internal control exists and operates effectively within the Group of Companies and is pleased to provide this statement outlining the nature and scope of the risk management and internal control of the Group during the financial year under review pursuant to Paragraph 15.26(b) of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad and guided by the latest "Statement of Risk Management and Internal Control: Guidelines for the Directors of Listed Issuers" ("the Guideline").